flicus/vertx-telegram-bot-api/README.md

                 .addFacility("db", db)
                 .start();
 ```
-Then you can retreive this facility in your command from CommandContext:
+Then you can retrieve this facility in your command from CommandContext:
 ```java
 @BotCheck
 public class UserCheck extends Check {